symfony/symfony-docs/workflow.rst

     The leaving and entering events are triggered even for transitions that stay in same place.

-.. versionadded:: 4.3

-    Following events are also dispatched when the subject enters the workflow for the first time: ``workflow.entered`` and ``workflow.[worflow name].entered``.

 Here is an example of how to enable logging for every time a "blog_publishing" workflow leaves a place::